 If you want to get started FAST, you should let me coach you.
-I will help you with everything, from creating your own blog/website, to teach you everything you need to know in order to become a successful affiliate marketer.
+I will help you with everything from creating your own blog/website to teaching you everything you need to know in order to become a successful affiliate marketer.

 Stay out of trouble!

 About The Author

 Stina Pettersson is originally from Sweden, but have resided in the U.S. for the past 6 years.
 She started her American journey in Miami, Florida, and recently moved to Austin, Texas.